adambb2/Discord-JDA-Poker-Bot/README.md

   Command Descritpion:
   >">gameSetup" starts a new game

   >">joinGame" joins the current game if the game is still in the start up phase (first 40 seconds) and there are less than 10 players

   >">getPlayers" returns a list of players in the game

-  >">Fold folds" and shows your hand in the public channel
+  >">Fold" folds and shows your hand in the public channel

-  >">FoldH folds" without showing hand
+  >">FoldH" folds without showing hand

   >">Bet x" allows the player to bet X amount of his/her chips as long as he/she has enough

   >">endGame" ends the currentgame by creating a fresh game object